Close Menu

 Detailed Explanation of the Code

-class to represent individual mobile apps with properties such asuser_id
+• We define a MobileApp class to represent individual mobile apps with properties such as user_id.
+The __init__ method initializes each mobile app with a user_id.

 User Opt-In – In a real-world scenario, this step would involve implementing a user interface for obtaining user permissions.
 We simulate user opt-in through a hypothetical user agreement.